A quartet of injuries hampered Paris Saint-Germain ahead of European action as it collapsed to draw 2-2 with Caen in Ligue 1 on Saturday.

 Emiliano Sala reduced the arrears with two minutes to play before a stoppage-time free kick from Herve Bazile beat Salvatore Sirigu and snatched a point.

-PSG remain a point off Lyon, who can extend their advantage at Lorient on Sunday.
+PSG remains a point off Lyon, which can extend its advantage at Lorient on Sunday.

-Blanc may be forced to shuffle his pack when runaway Premier League leaders Chelsea visit the French capital on Tuesday while his players will be in desperate need of a psychological lift.
+Blanc may be forced to shuffle his pack when Premier League leader Chelsea visits the French capital on Tuesday while his players will be in desperate need of a psychological lift.

-Things had looked rosy early on for PSG as their early breakthrough came when Cabaye swung the ball out to right to Aurier and the full-back's cross was met by the onrushing Ibrahimovic, who stuck out his right foot to volley home from six yards.
+Things had looked rosy early on for PSG as its early breakthrough came when Cabaye swung the ball out to right to Aurier and the full back's cross was met by the onrushing Ibrahimovic, who stuck out his right foot to volley home from six yards.

 Cabaye stung the palms of Remy Vercoutre, before the former Newcastle United man hobbled off injured to be replaced by Adrien Rabiot.

-As they dominated the majority of play, a second PSG goal arrived five minutes before the break.
-Lucas glided through the Caen defence and teed up Lavezzi on the left, who finished emphatically into the far corner.
+PSG dominated the majority of play, and a second goal arrived five minutes before the break.
+Lucas glided through the Caen defense and teed up Lavezzi on the left, who finished emphatically into the far corner.

-Blanc was forced into a second change at half-time as David Luiz replaced Marquinhos, suffering from a thigh injury, but it did not appear to limit their momentum as Lavezzi forced Vercoutre into a smart fingertip save.
+Blanc was forced into a second change at halftime as David Luiz replaced Marquinhos, suffering from a thigh injury, but it did not appear to limit its momentum as Lavezzi forced Vercoutre into a smart fingertip save.

-Having made all three substitutions, PSG were reduced to 10 men when Aurier was stretchered off with a thigh injury, before Lucas followed the Ivorian from the field, having attempted to struggle on.
+Having made all three substitutions, PSG was reduced to 10 men when Aurier was stretchered off with a thigh injury, before Lucas followed the Ivorian from the field, having attempted to struggle on.

-And the comeback was complete in the first minute of injury-time.
-Nicolas Benezet was tripped on the edge of the area by Ibrahimovic and Bazile fired the resulting free kick past a helpless Sirigu to the delight of the visitors.
+And the comeback was complete in the first minute of injury time.
+Nicolas Benezet was tripped on the edge of the area by Ibrahimovic and Bazile fired the resulting free kick past a helpless Sirigu to level the game.